Gospel Guidebook: Getting and Keeping It Right 한국어 日本語

 And besides the actual Greek texts and the perception that these texts give, there are motifs of substitution throughout the whole Bible, including the sacrifices and Barabbas at the cross.

-Comments on Substitution
+Comments on Substitutionary Atonement

-Comments on Penal Substitution
+Comments on Penal Substitutionary Atonement

 Deliverance from wrath finds its basis in the atonement and is the result of the atonement, for Paul tells us, "Much more then, being now justified by his blood, we shall be saved from wrath through him" (Romans 5:10).
 Atonement relates to making peace with God.
 An important word that relates to the atonement is hilasterion, in Romans 3:25, which is often translated as "propitiation."
 A few Bible translations, such as the Christian Standard Bible and the NET Bible have opted to translate it as "mercy seat," drastically changing our perception of the word.
-While that translation seems appropriate for Hebrews 9:5 where we see the cherubim overshadowing the "mercy seat" (i.e., the place of votive offering), it doesn't really work well for Romans 3:25 where it is not the place of votive offering that is being emphasized but the actual votive offering itself.
-In this regard, A. T. Robertson in his commentary on Romans 3:25 cites evidence provided by Deissmann that "propitiation" is the correct translation, concluding that "there is no longer room for doubting its meaning in Romans 3:25."
+While that translation seems appropriate in Hebrews 9:5 where we see the cherubim overshadowing the "mercy seat" (i.e., the place of votive offering), it doesn't really work well for Romans 3:25 where it is not the place of votive offering that is being emphasized but the actual votive offering itself.
+In this regard, A. T. Robertson in his commentary on Romans 3:25 cites evidence provided by Adolf Deissmann that "propitiation" is the correct translation, concluding that "there is no longer room for doubting its meaning in Romans 3:25."
 In addition, the burnt offerings and incense in the Old Covenant do seem to symbolize appeasement of wrath.
 In 2 Chronicles 29:6-8, we learn that one of the reasons why God acted with wrath against Judah was because she had forsaken the burnt offerings and incense.
 Their sinful behavior created the wrath, and their forsaking of the burnt offerings and incense left them unable to appease the wrath.
-Likewise, in Numbers 16:46–48, Aaron burned incense unto to God to make atonement and turn away His wrath.
+Likewise, in Numbers 16:46–48, Aaron burned incense to God to make atonement and turn away His wrath.